planariangames/mettlecore/METTLE_Core_SRD_Resources.md

 A Crash is when a vehicle loses control and hits an obstacle, usually by accident.
 This affects speedy and delicate vehicles far more than slow and sturdy ones.
-A vehicle suffers a Roll of 1d6 plus Speed as damage, soaked by <span class="smallcaps">Frame</span> as usual.
-Occupants will suffer 1d6 plus Speed damage, soaked with their own <span class="smallcaps">Frame</span>(s).
-Occupants will take half damage if wearing seatbelts or other safety equipment.
+A vehicle suffers a Roll of 1d6 plus Speed as damage, soaked by FRAME as usual.
+Occupants suffer 1d6 plus Speed damage, soaked with their own FRAME(s).
+Occupants take half damage if wearing seatbelts or other safety equipment.

 {: .highlight}
->-   **Crash:** 1d6 + Speed - <span class="smallcaps">Frame</span> damage
+>-   **Crash:** 1d6 + Speed - FRAME damage

 ### Ramming

 This purposeful assault turns your vehicle into a deadly but fragile weapon.
-Check the vehicle’s current Speed, with an Attack bonus equal to its Frame, minus the target’s Frame, versus its current Speed.
-Ramming a pedestrian is versus their Poise.
+Check the vehicle’s current Speed, with an DAM equal to its FRAME, minus the target’s FRAME, versus its current Speed.
+Ramming a pedestrian is versus their POISE.

 The ramming vehicle may suffer collateral damage from this risky stunt.
 Handle this as a Twist on a failed Ramming Check.
 This has the same